nextflow-io/nextflow/docs/workflow.md

 ```

 :::{note}
 Process named outputs are defined using the `emit` option on a process output.
-See {ref}`naming process outputs <process-naming-outputs>` for more details.
+See {ref}`naming process outputs <process-naming-outputs>` for more information.
 :::

 :::{note}
-Process and workflow outputs can also be accessed by index (e.g. `foo.out[0]`, `foo.out[1]`, etc), but this practice is deprecated and will not be supported in the future.
-Access multiple outputs by name instead.
+Process and workflow outputs can also be accessed by index (e.g., `foo.out[0]`, `foo.out[1]`, etc.).
+However, this practice is deprecated and will not be supported in the future.
+Multiple outputs should instead be accessed by name.
 :::

 Workflows can be composed in the same way: